 Test the CO detector after the motor home has been in storage, before each trip, and at least once a week during use.
-Replace the sensor and battery when necessary.
-Do not replace the battery without replacing the sensor.
-Sensors are available through your Fleetwood dealer.
 Please refer to the operating instructions included in your Owner's Information Package.

 EMERGENCY TOWING

 Consult your chassis operator's manual for information on safe and approved towing procedures.
 Most tow truck operators willing and able to tow motor homes will be familiar with these procedures.
 Be prepared to give the tow truck operator at least the following information when you call: